dmd-program/dmd-100-book/docs/lessons/lesson-2/projects/ritual/prototype-tutorial.md

   preload="none"
 />

-When you release the line, you’ll see an interaction panel appear showing that you’ve created a “Navigate to” interaction, along with the name of the destination Frame.
+When you release the line, you'll see an interaction panel appear showing that you've created a "Navigate to" interaction, along with the name of the destination Frame.
 (An image needs to be in a Frame for this to work.)

 Now hit that Play button and view your app in the Presentation tab!
 Test your interaction by clicking the target and navigating to the second Frame.